kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0253 Notice of terms of contract of carriage.md

 ### §253.5   Notice of incorporated terms.

-Except as provided in §253.8, each air carrier shall include on or with a ticket, or other written instrument given to a passenger, that embodies the contract of carriage and incorporates terms by reference in that contract, a conspicuous notice that:
+Except as provided in [[Volume 4/A Economic regulations/0253 Notice of terms of contract of carriage.md#§253.8   Qualifications to notice requirements.|§253.8]], each air carrier shall include on or with a ticket, or other written instrument given to a passenger, that embodies the contract of carriage and incorporates terms by reference in that contract, a conspicuous notice that:

 \(a\) Any terms incorporated by reference are part of the contract, passengers may inspect the full text of each term incorporated by reference at the carrier's airport or city ticket offices, and passengers have the right, upon request at any location where the carrier's tickets are sold within the United States, to receive free of charge by mail or other delivery service the full text of each such incorporated term;